-If you like the idea of climbing up from the ocean but you want a loop instead of an out-and-back, when you return from the top of Tam to Rock Springs, ride back on Pantoll Rd., same as our mapped route, but now go R on Panoramic Highway instead of L and descend to the T at Hwy 1.
-Go R on 1 to the (unsigned?) turn-off to Bolinas and your car.
-Let me be clear: Panoramic and Hwy 1 can be hairy with traffic, now going your way, and there is no shoulder or easy passing.
+If you like the idea of climbing up from the ocean but you want a loop instead of an out-and-back, when you return from the top of Tam to Rock Springs, ride back on Pantoll Rd., same as our mapped route, but now go R on Panoramic Highway instead of L and descend to the T at Hwy 1, a wonderful descent featured in our Muir Woods Loop ride .
+Go R on 1 to the (no sign, remember?) turn-off to Bolinas and your car.
+Panoramic and Hwy 1 can be hairy with traffic, now going your way, and there is no shoulder or easy passing.
 There may be some white-knuckling.
-But Hwy 1 goes through some fascinating topography in here, especially if you like birds and tidal habitats.
+But the rewards of this route are substantial.
+Hwy 1 goes through some fascinating topography in here, especially if you like birds and tidal habitats.
 As you ride along Bolinas Lagoon checking out the shore birds, you pass the Audubon Canyon Ranch, the birding society’s research center, open to the public.
-If the great white herons are nesting in the trees, you will see a sight one usually only sees on PBS nature programs.
-It’s a bit of a hike.
+Great white herons used to nest there by the hundreds, but apparently they’ve moved somewhere else.

-Adding miles: I’m no fan of bike paths, but Marin has a world-class one and it’s worth your time.
+I’m no fan of bike paths, but Marin has a world-class one (or so it used to be—a reader tells me the surface is now poor).
 It’s called the Mill Valley-Sausalito Bike Path.
 It’s on the Marin Bicycle Map and you can google the route.
 When you’re on the Camino Alto leg of our loop, it’s running right beside you.
 It will take you all the way into Sausalito with no traffic except other cyclists and joggers, and it goes through some very interesting marshy country—this isn’t one of those bike paths that runs along the back of the local Pick and Pull.
 It’s a leg of our Golden Gate Bridge Loop ride.

 If you’re into mountain biking, Fairfax is the base for the famous Tamarancho mtb loop.
 Go to Sunshine Bicycle Center downtown to pay a modest trail use fee and get directions.